maxlk96/cidsi-API/README.md

 ## cidsi API

-cidsi is a simple API that processes the VATSIM data feed and outputs active ATC positions, showing their CID and SI (sector indicator).
+cidsi is a simple API that processes the VATSIM data feed and outputs active ATC positions (where prim frequency is activated), showing their CID and SI (sector indicator).

 The SI is loaded from `callsigns.txt`, which is created using the included Python script